mpneuried/media-api-client/README.md

 * `file` *( File )*: The file object

 **`file.content`** *( file, key, json )*:
 Event to hook a data manipulation.
-So you are able to change the object's key and json data before signing and uploading
+So you are able to change the object's key and JSON data before signing and uploading
 * `file` *( File )*: The file object
 * `key` *( String )*: The generated key
 * `json` *( Object )*: The media-api json data